 Cultural Uniformity and Physical Diversity

-- Even laws, traffic rules, political institutions, fashion, furniture and sports are being uniformed across countries.
+- Even laws, traffic rules, political institutions, fashion, furniture and sports are being made uniform across countries.

 - In parallel, medicine has been saving the lives of an exponentially increasing number of people who, in past centuries, would have died of all sorts of diseases and deficiencies.
 In practice, this has reduced the power of "natural selection" and increased physical diversity.